MrSleeps/FrigateTimelapser/README.md

 If all goes to plan Frigate Timelapser will be up and running and listening at your.host:8500

+## Generating a timelapse

+If you want to generate a timelapse you need to call (via a GET call) the url /:camera/timelapse/:hass/:json with the variables changed.
+What you set will generate different views.

+Start with the variables..

+**:camera** is the name of your camera, office for example **:hass** is if you are calling it from Home Assistant **:json** if you would like a json reply

+The **:hass** option generates the video and then returns via POST to your Home Assistant URL that you set in the timelapse.env file.
+I use this to then send a copy of the timelapse on to my Telegram account
+The **:json** option decides if you want a json reply with the url of the timelapse or you actually want to view it on the website. **1** returns json and **2** returns a webpage with the video embeded.

+So for example, to generate a timelapse manually from a camera called "frontdoor" and watch it via your phone you would visit http://your.host.tld:8500/frontdoor/timelapse/0/0

+If you were calling it from Home Assistant and wanted to get a copy of the timelapse sent back to Home Assistant you would visit http://your.host.tld:8500/frontdoor/timelapse/1/0

+And finally, if you wanted to return a json which you can use in some other webpage/script/whatever you'd call http://your.host.tld:8500/frontdoor/timelapse/0/1 which would return json like: ```{"action":"finishedTimelapse","filename":"frontdoor/2024-02-12-02-55-06.mp4","camera":"frontdoor"}```

+Generating the timelapse takes some time, it's not an instant thing.
+Obviously the fast the host system is the quicker it will be.

-It's very much written for my needs and as such will have bugs (and zero error checking), suggestions/problems in "Issues" here on Github
+It's very much written for my needs and as such will have bugs (and zero error checking), suggestions/problems in "Issues" here on Github.